Automating Marketing For Your WordPress Site With Pardot

 - Menus: For data-only integration, hosting on Paradot might be the way to go.
 Bear in mind that when embedding in WordPress, you’ll want to decide whether to remove your sitewide navigation, to limit the possibility that a lead will wander away from your form.

 Consequently, there is no single correct answer when it comes to hosting Pardot landing pages.
 What’s best for your strategy will be the choice that serves you best.

 Build Your Brand With WP Engine

 Building and maintaining your brand online can be quite a demanding challenge.
 WP Engine is here to offer the best developer resources so you can focus on your products and leads.
-When combined with our digital experience platform, you’ll have all the tools you need to master your marketing workflow.
+When combined with our world-class WordPress hosting platform, you’ll have all the tools you need to master your marketing workflow.
 Check out our plans today!